 Immunohistochemistry for Diagnosis

 Good pathologists use a thorough immunohistochemistry process to help prevent a misdiagnosis.
 Your pathologist will use staining techniques that use proteins called antibodies to test for antigens (markers) on the cells.
 The antibodies will bind to antigens found only on epithelioid cells.
 This method helps your pathologist identify the tumor’s cell type.

 There are 4 main markers used to distinguish epithelioid mesothelioma from other types of cancer:

 - Calretinin: Calretinin is a calcium-binding protein used to distinguish epithelioid mesothelioma from adenocarcinoma.
-A recent analysis found that calretinin showed a sensitivity of 82 percent and a specificity of 85 percent in the diagnosis of epithelioid type mesothelioma.

 - Wilms Tumor 1 Susceptibility Gene (WT1): WT1 is a gene that helps distinguish epithelioid mesothelioma cells from adenocarcinoma cells.
-It showed a sensitivity of 77 percent and a specificity of 96 percent in a number of studies.

 - D2-40 (podoplanin): D2-40 is a glycoprotein that shows an increased presence in many cancers, including epithelioid mesothelioma.
 Specialists use it as a marker to distinguish epithelioid mesothelioma from lung adenocarcinoma.
 It has also been found useful in distinguishing epithelioid mesothelioma and squamous cell carcinoma.